Feisty Florida gator head-butts trapper in escape attempt

 The incident which was caught on video caused quite a disturbance Tuesday along a residential street in Ocoee, which is near Orlando.

 Video from WKMG-TV shows a Florida Fish and Wildlife trapper putting the 8-foot (2-meter) gator in the back of a truck.
-The feisty, tied-up alligator last out and head-butted the trapper.
-The trapper fell to the ground as police and another trapper and police officer worked to get the gator back inside the truck.
+The feisty, tied-up alligator lashed out and head-butted the trapper.
+The trapper fell to the ground as police and another trapper worked to get the gator back inside the truck.

 Neighbors say the alligator was walking through front yards before trappers arrived.